 Composting is a great way to reduce the amount of organic kitchen, garden and yard waste from your household, and it helps create a rich soil amendment you can use in your garden.
 Save yourself time bagging leaves and simply add them to your compost bin.
 Learn more about composting or how to buy a composting bin from us.

 Native plants don’t require as much watering or maintenance as nonnative plants.
 They also provide food and habitat for local wildlife such as beneficial pollinators (bees, butterflies and many more insects) and birds.
 Native Plants for Wildlife Habitat and Conservation Landscaping – Chesapeake Bay Watershed from the U.S. Fish and Wildlife Service in an excellent guidebook if you wish to augment your yard with native plants.
+The Plant Nova Natives web site has great information about natives plants for Northern Virginia.
 You can also learn more about invasive plants from the Department of Parks and Recreation.

 Eco-Friendly Lawn Care

 Many of us want a lush, emerald green lawn, but it doesn’t always turn out that way.
 The quality of our lawn is influenced by many factors including the type of grass grown, soil, soil pH, nutrient levels and rainfall.
 Some varieties of grasses are better suited for our climate than others.
 Different grass types require care at different times of the year.